gknowles/tismet/README.md

 ## Configuring
-Because Graphite doesn't understand HTTP/2 the simplest thing is to have it go though a proxy to talk to Tismet.
-I use nghttpx because it's simple, but anything that can proxy http clients to http/2 servers should work.
+Because Graphite doesn't understand HTTP/2 the simplest thing is to have it go though a reverse proxy to talk to Tismet.
+I use Apache, but anything that can proxy http clients to http/2 servers should work.
+Notably IIS and Nginx do not, at this time, support http/2 connections to back-end servers.

 For https you must have a certificate installed into the Windows certificate store and configure Tismet to use it.
 You tell Tismet which cert to use by